fostiropoulos/auto-dataset/README.md

 - `_process()`: Custom pre-process of downloaded files, e.g. extracting archives.
 - `_make_metadata()`: Custom file-to-label mapping.

-**NOTICE:** adding new datasets will create a new set of task-ids for loading the datasets.
+**IMPORTANT:** adding new datasets will create a new set of task-ids for loading the datasets.
 To check for new task-ids in Stream, run:

 ```